-26. Specific provisions - comparative information in the first year
+26. Specific provisions - comparative information

-The ESRS does not mandate comparative information for the first year of preparation of sustainability statements under the ESRS.35 As such, there is no requirement that practitioners perform procedures on comparative information (that are provided to compare the information of the reporting period with the previous period and are not mandated for the first year).
+The ESRS does not mandate comparative information for the first year of preparation of sustainability statements under the ESRS.26 As such, there is no requirement that practitioners perform procedures on comparative information (that are provided to compare the information of the reporting period with the previous period and are not mandated for the first year).